-“I’d never heard of the job before but I gave it a go and realised that I’d found my niche,” she says.
-“And I have happily stayed a Maternity Nurse ever since.”
+I’d never heard of the job before but once the agency explained it, I gave it a go and realised immediately that I’d found my niche, I seem to have inherited my mothers love of babies and I have happily stayed a Maternity Nurse ever since.

-Living in their family home from a couple days to up to a few months, Sarah supports mothers by giving them time to recover from the birth, often helping with feeds and establishing a routine.
-Sarah also assists parents on how they wish to care for their baby and offers advice on different parenting methods/styles that will suit them and their circumstances best.
+Living in their family home from a couple days to up to a few months, I support parents by giving them time to recover from the birth, helping with feeds and establishing a routine.
+I also help parents to discover how they wish to care for their baby, and offers advice on different parenting methods/styles that might suit them and their circumstances best.

-“I help parents read their baby’s personality so they can meet the child’s needs quickly and easily using the appropriate techniques at the appropriate times.
-I also teach them how to wind and swaddle properly, how to cope with colic, reflux, sleep problems, illnesses, travel, buying and using equipment as well as methods for integrating their baby with siblings and pets,
+I help parents read their baby’s personality so they can meet the child’s needs quickly and easily using the appropriate techniques at the appropriate times.
+I also teach them how to wind and swaddle properly, how to cope with colic, reflux, sleep problems, illnesses, and travel, and with buying and using equipment as well as methods for integrating their baby with siblings and pets,

 My primary aim is to teach the parents as much as I can, ensure they are effective and competent, and to give them the confidence they need to enjoy their baby.

 My work has taken me all around the world, and has allowed me to work with many wonderful and interesting families, including celebrity parents such as Sienna Miller, Jade Parfitt, James and Jessica Purefoy and several member of the Guiness family.